 If you’re exploring forbearance as an option, there are two different types: general and mandatory.

 General forbearance is available if you’re experiencing problems affording your basic needs or medical expenses.
-It may also be available if you’ve had a recent change in employment and more.
+It may also be available if you’ve had a recent change in employment.
 It may be wise to talk to your loan provider to see if your specific situation qualifies you for forbearance.

 - You’re serving a medical or dental internship or residency program.